AdaCore/training_material/courses/one_day_overview/140_access_types.rst

 * Nesting adds non-trivial issues

    - Creates a nested pool with a nested accessibility
-   - Don't do that unless you know what you are doing! (see later)
+   - Don't do that unless you know what you are doing!

 -------------
 Null Values